Complete Guide to Selling a House As-Is

 Buyers who are cash investors

 The strategy determines the offer.
-For instance, an investor who wants to buy a home as a rental property may have a higher price.
+An investor who wishes to purchase a home to rent it out may have to pay a higher price.
 A house flipper may make a lower offer.

 One huge benefit of selling as-is to a cash buyer is that they typically pay all closing costs.
-You don’t have to pay agent commissions or cleaning and repair fees.
-That may mean you’ll make more money from a cash buyer than from a traditional sale.
+Selling to a cash buyer could result in more profit as you won’t have to pay agent commissions, cleaning, or repair fees.

 How to Sell Your House As-Is